 We have tried to switch to nontoxic, non-petroleum based cleaners.
 Baking soda features prominently in our cleaning lineup, along with Castile soap and vinegar.
 At one point, it seemed the worst chemicals we had in the house were in the shampoo Steve and I used - until we found a bar shampoo that works great (made by Just Soap, which is made and bought here in Ashfield).
 A vinegar rinse detangles and adds body to hair without chemicals.
 We also found that baking soda (dissolved in some water) works better than any commercial deodorant we have tried, with less packaging, no chemicals, and a tiny fraction of the cost.

 What else?
-We have as small a car that will fit ourselves and our dog.
-One of the more efficient that we could buy at the time - a Jetta wagon, gas engine, that gets 30-32 mpg around here (34 mpg on our infrequent long trips).
+We have as small a car that will fit ourselves and our dog, and can deliver some hard cider.
+We recently replaced our 11 year old gas powered VW Jetta wagon (that got 30-32 mpg around here, up to 34 mpg on our long trips) with a new diesel powered VW Jetta Wagon.
+Once broken in, people we know with them around here get high 40s (to over 50 mpg on the highway), so it will be a nice mpg boost from our old car.
 We chose to go with a front wheel drive rather than AWD or 4WD car for the better fuel economy, and with studded snow tires we rarely have trouble getting places in the winter.
 We use the car largely for days when I need to travel to work, so I do errands around those trips.
 In the summer, the car rarely leaves Ashfield.
-We look forward to replacing the car with one of the newer, more efficient models that are available now, but understanding that up to 40% of a vehicle’s lifetime footprint comes from manufacturing and delivery we will hold on to it as long as we can, so far 10 years and counting.
-Steve’s truck (11 years old) is used exclusively for work - both woodworking and farming require a big truck at times.
-Of course Steve’s preferred mode of transportation is his single cylinder motorcycle, (BMW G650GS), which is great for doing errands, and gets 70+ mpg.
+We tend to buy a brand new vehicle, and then keep it a decade or more, understanding that up to 40% of a vehicle’s lifetime footprint comes from manufacturing and delivery.
+Doing it this way your cost of ownership can be even lower than buying multiple used vehicles over that same period, depending on what you are looking to get.
+Steve’s truck (13 years old) is used exclusively for work - both woodworking and farming require a big truck at times.
+Of course, Steve’s preferred mode of transportation is his single cylinder motorcycle, (BMW G650GS), which is great for doing errands, and gets 70 mpg.